Who runs electionmail.org?

 • the ability to gather actionable data about these problems

-Provide the election administration community writ large and the U.S. Postal Service (USPS) with a comprehensive picture of the scope election mail problems in 2016
+Provide the election administration community writ large and the U.S. Postal Service (USPS) with a comprehensive picture of the scope election mail problems

 Will the issues reported here be shared with the USPS?